 - Hospitals and health clinics

 These and other medical care providers have an obligation to all patients.
-When they have made a mistake, an attorney can help victims who are harmed make a claim for damages.
+When they have made a mistake or have misdiagnosed, an attorney can help victims who are harmed make a claim for damages.
 When medical malpractice is fatal, surviving family members can also pursue a claim against doctors, hospitals, or other providers whose negligence killed their loved ones.

 Medical negligence can have a profound impact on the individual’s life.
 When an individual has been harmed by medical negligence, they deserve to be fully compensated in order to recover and move on.
 Compensation, with the help of a Charleston medical malpractice lawyer, should include: